 Our ETE students get jobs.
-94% of our ETE graduates are employed as elementary, middle school, or special education teachers after graduation.
-Others enroll in graduate school or accept other positions in community education and educational technology.
+100% of our ETE graduates are employed as elementary, middle school, or special education teachers or enrolled in graduate school after graduation.
+Others accept other positions in community education and educational technology.

 "I was able to take courses for my major while exploring new countries and cultures.
 I am very grateful to be able to pursue an education at the University of Delaware and I am thankful for all of the incredible opportunities I have been able to participate in." —Nicole Mejia, current ETE student.

 “I am thankful that UD gave us the opportunity to be dual-certified and to participate in field experiences in schools starting freshman year.
 I had two very supportive supervisors along the way who went above and beyond to provide us with feedback to strengthen our teaching." —Kelly Krajewski, first-grade teacher at Odyssey Charter School and 2014 ETE alumna.

 “The great mentors in the School of Education, especially the coaching during my student teaching, were really integral in helping me think about what my career trajectory would look like if I left the classroom.
 My time at UD helped me think through a variety of roles that an elementary educator can take on." —Monica Burns, Apple Distinguished Educator and 2007 alumna.

 To prepare for the classroom, our students take general studies, professional studies, and concentration courses.